dgryski/semgrep-go/README.md

 * readfull: check for extra length check for io.ReadFull()
 * nilerr: returning an nil error instead of a nil value
 * errnetclosed: check for call strings.Contains() to detect net.ErrClosed
-_
+* httpheaderadd: check for use of http.Header.Add method instead of Set _

 *Find this useful?
 [Buy me a coffee!](https://www.buymeacoffee.com/dgryski)*